Religious Education

 Inspirational – Our inspiring RE curriculum is built upon enrichment opportunities which provide opportunities for our children that they would otherwise not experience.
 Opportunities such as visits to Lincoln Cathedral and the Mosque in our local area plus visitors including Humanists and debates with practising Christians about beliefs around Christianity and science.
 Our curriculum also encourages the children to debate key aspects within the religions/worldwide views that we study and provides the children with the knowledge to form their own well-reasoned opinions and views.

 Community – Creating a community of hope is of high importance in the RE curriculum.
-The teaching and learning within the RE curriculum aims to develop the knowledge and understanding for all, both children and their families to try to empower a community of hope and allow families to live in harmony in the local community.
+The teaching and learning within the RE curriculum aims to develop the knowledge and understanding for all, both children and their families to try to empower a community of hope and allow families to live in informed harmony within the local community.

 RE implementation:

-- Our spiral curriculum is progressive in skills and knowledge with key vocabulary underpinning topics, which is subsequently built upon through topics and year groups.
+• Our spiral curriculum is progressive in skills and knowledge with key vocabulary underpinning topics, which is subsequently built upon through topics and year groups.

-- Key areas of learning are revisited regularly and links are made within and between topics which supports our children’s learning through spaced repetition and learning flashbacks.
+• Key areas of learning are revisited regularly and links are made within and between topics which supports our children’s learning through spaced repetition and learning flashbacks.
 This formative assessment is used to inform future lessons in the learning sequence to help children to gather a broad and deep understanding of the topic.

-- Progress pauses are planned for mid-way through a topic, where the ‘big question’ will be initially answered with children’s current knowledge and understanding.
+• Progress pauses are planned for mid-way through a topic, where the ‘big question’ will be initially answered with children’s current knowledge and understanding.
 This will indicate the progress that children are making and how secure their understanding is developing.
 This information will be used to identify whether any areas already taught need additional coverage either through added teaching or use of flashbacks to secure knowledge.

-- Vulnerable groups of learners are supported through appropriate support and stretch challenges based on assessment for learning, to ensure the needs of all learners are met.
+• All learners are supported through appropriate support and stretch challenges based on assessment for learning, to ensure the needs of all learners are met.

-- Enrichment opportunities are used to help support the learning of key aspects and provide first hand experiences, for example visits to the local church, Lincoln Cathedral and mosque.
+• Enrichment opportunities are used to help support the learning of key aspects and provide first hand experiences, for example visits to the local church, Lincoln Cathedral and mosque.

-- Classroom working walls reflect the learning journey of the class, highlighting key knowledge and specific vocabulary.
+• Classroom working walls reflect the learning journey of the class, highlighting key knowledge and specific vocabulary.
 Working walls may also identify links between previously learnt topics to help make connections between key themes and aid retention.

-- At the end of a topic, pre-assessments are revisited for children to reflect upon and show off their new learning.
+• At the end of a topic, pre-assessments are revisited for children to reflect upon and show off their new learning.
 The ‘big question’ will be answered once more showing the impact of children’s learning.
 Learning flashbacks throughout the rest of the year will allow children to revisit their learning, ensuring it remains in the long-term memory ready for further connections to be made.

 RE impact: